AgustinConde/taskflow/docs/AI_ASSISTANT.md

 1. Create or use an existing Hugging Face account.
 2. Generate a **Write** access token from https://huggingface.co/settings/tokens.
-3. Pick a text-generation model that supports the Inference API (tested with `mistralai/Mistral-7B-Instruct-v0.2`).
+3. Pick a text-generation model that is available to your token (the router exposes a catalog at `GET https://router.huggingface.co/v1/models`; the defaults below use `HuggingFaceTB/SmolLM3-3B`).
 4. (Optional) Upgrade the workspace if you need higher rate limits or private models.

 ### Optional: Ollama (Local Provider)